postmanlabs/gsoc/README.md

 # Postman Google Summer Code

 This repository contains information about Postman's open source projects in Google Summer of Code.
+Also, check out AsyncAPI which has joined with Postman -- https://github.com/asyncapi

 # Communication

-If you have any questions about GSoC you can do one of the following
+Join our community <a href="https://community.postman.com/">here </a><br /> and read the guidelines here - https://community.postman.com/t/gsoc-2021-guidelines/

-* Create an issue on this project.
+* Create an issue on this project if you're unable to get a response from the community
-* Join our IRC channel (#postman-gsoc on chat.freenode.net)
-* Send us an email at gsoc@postman.com
+* Send us an email at gsoc@postman.com for any administrative or operational concerns regarding the program